definitevictory/Review-Music-Player-github.io/TicTacToe_MusicPlayer/README.txt

 In the top left, you can press the moon icon to switch the colors of the music player to a darker set of colors.
 This preference saves when you open and close the music player and exit the whole program.

+In the top right, you can press the up and down arrows next to the volume bar in order to raise/lower the volume.
+ - Made so you can't make the volume too high or low.